dtlgc/Amazon-MWS-PHP-CL/README.md

 # Amazon-MWS-PHP-ClientLibrary
-A copy and paste of all the available Marketplace Web Service PHP libraries made available by Amazon, with their samples.
+A copy and paste of all the Amazon Marketplace Web Service PHP Client Libraries made available by Amazon, with their samples.
+Also namespaced.